mattermost/docs/source/install/cloud-changelog.md

  - New flags were added to the database migrate command as following:

     - ``auto-recover``: If the migration plan receives an error during migrations, this command will try to rollback migrations already applied within the plan.
 This option is not recommended to be added without reviewing migration plan.
 You can review the plan by combining ``--save-plan`` and ``--dry-run`` flags.
-    - ``save-plan``: The plan for the migration will be saved into the file store so that it can be used for reviewing the plan or to be used for downgrading
+    - ``save-plan``: The plan for the migration will be saved into the file store so that it can be used for reviewing the plan or to be used for downgrading.
     - ``dry-run``: Does not apply the migrations, but it validates how the migration would run with the given conditions.

  - A new database subcommand "downgrade" was added to be able to rollback database migrations.
 The command either requires an update plan to rollback, or comma separated version numbers.